apiel/zicTracker/README.md

 ## Pattern

-TODO

-A pattern, 32 - 64? step note for any of the 16 instrument
-conditional steps / step modification of time
+TBD.

 ## Tracks

-TODO

-Tracks can be synched together to make polyphonic instument, so one track is a copy of the other, just notes differ.
-Keyboard can also be link to multiple track at once, to play some harmonic.
+TBD.
 ## Instrument

-TODO
+TBD.

 Sample and waveform are both using wav file from the SD card.

 - Wavetable
 - Sample (only one pitch for the moment)
-- Multi-samples (would allow to have multiples sound in one sample, each sound correspond to a note, either the same sound with different pitch or a sound kit e.g. drumkit)
+- Multi-samples (would allow to have multiples sound in one sample, each sound correspond to a note, either the same sound with different pitch or a sound kit e.g. drumkit) (maybe with soundfont)

-## Notes/todo

-- track table view should have header
-- 1 volumn per track
-- 1 filter per track
-- multiple track can be assigned to master keyboard
-- 1 filter per instrument
-- 1 envelop per instrument
-- assignable modulation to (1 or more? -> polyphony) track or instrument for selectable param:
-    - 10? envelop
-    - 5?
-LFO
+- morphable wavetables

-- make graph using https://en.wikipedia.org/wiki/Braille_ASCII but then need to update font...
+## Sampler

+TBD.

 ## Toolchain
 ### anbernic rg 280v